Natalie Grenier

 Natalie Grenier (born March 11, 1964) is a former Canadian female speed skater.
 She competed at the 1984 Winter Olympics and 1988 Winter Olympics representing Canada.

-In the 1988 Winter Olympics, she refused to take part in the women's 3000m event due to heavy cold in the night.
-The sources also claimed that Grenier was the fiancée to a popular American speed skating world champion, Dan Jansen.
+In the 1988 Winter Olympics, she chose not to take part in the women's 3000m event due to a case of the Flu which had spread throughout the Olympic Village, in order to ensure optimal results in her upcoming best races, the 1000m and 1500m events.
+At the time, Grenier was engaged to the current popular American speed skating world champion, Dan Jansen.